 In July 2016, Reno passed a new law against careless driving.
 This new law allows police to ticket drivers under code sections 6.06.720 and 6.06.725 for reckless or careless driving.
 This means fatigued motorists who are weaving or driving dangerously can be ticketed.

-While many car accidents are due to sleep deprivation, proving your crash was caused by a fatigued driver can be a challenge.
+While many car accidents in Las Vegas are due to sleep deprivation, proving your crash was caused by a fatigued driver can be a challenge.
 With inebriated driving, there is a blood alcohol test which can determine whether a driver was over the legal limit.
 With distracted driving, it may be possible to get cell phone records to determine whether a driver was texting or talking at the time of a crash.
 There are no medical tests police can administer for fatigue, however, and it can be difficult to determine whether someone was sleepy enough to be compromised before a crash.

 In these cases, it is important to speak to an attorney who can work with investigators and other professionals.
 An attorney can work to hold dangerous drivers accountable and can negotiate or fight for the fairest compensation for you so you can pay medical bills and the other costs you may face after your traffic crash.
 An attorney can also work to prove fatigued driving was a factor in the collision, which could impact your case.

 How to Prevent Drowsy Driving Collisions

 While you cannot control what other motorists do, there are several ways you can reduce your risk of a fatigue-related collision: